The task of writing two short answers (short essay questions) was removed from the GED Science test a few years ago.

 But what counts is: how well you can digest scientific information.

 Get good at reading charts and tables, get familiar with science topics, spend some time watching science video lessons and taking practice tests, and you will pass the GED Science test.

 The Onsego GED Science program includes video lessons, practice quizzes, and test-taking strategies.
-Some of the Onsego lessons are published on the Gedeno website; these lessons are free of charge.
+Some of the Onsego lessons are published on the Gedeno website free of charge.